 Eligible uses for these types of loans include:

 Structures and equipment generally must have an expected useful life of at least 15 years, which includes both new and used equipment.
 Facilities that are not for the sole use of the borrower(s) are not eligible.

 For fruit and vegetable cold storage facilities, eligible uses include:

 Additionally, fruit and vegetable producers may use FSFLs for structures and equipment required to get fruits and vegetables washed, treated and packed or otherwise required to maintain the quality of the crop.
 Items that can be financed include: baggers, batch dryers, boxing equipment, brush polishers, cold dip tanks, conveyors, drying tunnels, food safety-related equipment, hoppers, hydrocoolers, quality graders, scales, sealants, sorting bins/tables, vacuums, washers, waxers, and weight graders.

 The maximum loan amount is $500,000.
 A cash down payment of 15 percent and a $100 non-refundable application are required.
-Loan terms are for seven, 10, or 12 years depending on the amount of the loan.
+Loan terms are for three, five, seven, 10, or 12 years depending on the amount of the loan.

 For loans up to $50,000, there is also a microloan option available that requires less paperwork and fewer eligibility requirements.
-For these smaller loans, farmers are only required to provide a 5 percent down payment and are able to self-certify their production history and storage needs, rather than being required to document 3 years of production history.
+For these smaller loans, farmers are only required to provide a 5 percent down payment and are able to self-certify their production history and storage needs, rather than being required to document three years of production history.
 The loan terms for microloans are three, five, and seven years, depending on the amount of the loan.

 For both loan types, the interest rate is fixed and set at the rate of interest charged on comparable U.S. Treasury securities (a lower rate than would be available commercially).
 See the USDA Farm Storage Facility Loan program page for current interest rates.
 Loans are repaid in equal amortized installments.

 For loans that exceed $100,000, the borrower must provide a first lien on the real estate where the facility is situated, other real estate sufficient to secure the loan, or a letter of credit sufficient to protect the government’s interest.
 Loans of up to $100,000 may be secured by a promissory note only.